-A launch and reading celebration will take place at the Rhode Island State House Library on January 27 at 5:30pm.
+The launch and reading celebration will take place at the State House Library on February 27 at 5:30 PM, featuring readings from the new ambassadors, finalists, outgoing ambassadors, and other arts advocates.

 Past Youth Poetry Ambassadors